 When Collabora Online is properly setup and integrated into ownCloud Server (10.3 or above) Secure View functionality is available.
 Secure View is a mode where users can place limitations on files and folders that are shared.
-These limitations include: No copying No downloading No editing Watermarking

-+ NOTE: Administrators can configure the watermark text.
-Optional printing and exporting to PDF with watermarks included
+These limitations include: No copying No downloading No editing Watermarking Optional printing and exporting to PDF with watermarks included, which can be adjusted